All Products

 • Check the access control policy of the on-premises data center.
 Make sure that the access control policy allows the ECS instances to access servers in the on-premises data center.

-If your on-premises data center network routes public IP addresses to an internal destination, you must specify the public CIDR block of the data center as the user CIDR block of the VPC.
+If your on-premises network routes public IP addresses to an internal destination, you must specify the public CIDR block of the data center as the user CIDR block of the VPC.
 This way, the VPC can access the public CIDR block.
 For more information, see the "What is a user CIDR block?" in the FAQ topic and the "How do I configure a user CIDR block?" section of the FAQ topic.

-What do I do if the system prompts that Phase 2 negotiations succeeded but servers in a data center cannot access ECS instances in a VPC?
+What can I do if the state of an IPsec-VPN connection is "Phase 2 negotiations succeeded", but servers in the on-premises data center cannot access the ECS instances in the VPC?

 Cause